Cyber-Duck/Front-end-build-system/README.md

 # CD Front end build system
 **Important**: If updating an existing site to the new build system, please ensure the website templates point to the correct locations and file names for CSS and JavaScript files, since they may have changed from previous locations/build systems.
 Also, run the `gulp build` task and test before pushing anything to live or testing sites.

-**Requirements**: You must have at least Node.js 5.0 installed, as many of the packages use JS Promises not available on older versions of Node, and Gulp 3.9.1 installed globally on your system, any other version will throw a mismatch error with local Gulp.
+**Requirements**: You must have at least Node.js 8.0 installed, as many of the packages use JS Promises not available on older versions of Node, and Gulp 4 installed globally on your system, any other version will throw a mismatch error with local Gulp.

-To install, just select your project type and copy/rename the `package.json` file and `Gulpfile.js` to the public root of your application, and update the `config` object where required.
+To install, just copy the `package.json` file and `Gulpfile.js` to the public root of your application, and update the `config` object where required.
 Once all variables are updated, navigate to the public folder of the project and run `npm install` to download all the packages.
 It may take a few minutes.
-Remember to update the `package.json` file with your project details, as these are being used in the banner for the JS file.
+Remember to update the top of the `package.json` file with your project details, as these are being used in the banner for the JS files.

 Note that for CSS authoring, autoprefixer is installed by default and configured for 2 latest browser versions, so no prefixes or prefix mixins are required.
 Check [autoprefixer documentation](https://github.com/postcss/autoprefixer) to modify the support for older browsers.

 ## Available tasks
-**Gulp default task:** runs the build task used for production, described below.
+**Gulp default task:** runs the watch task used for development, described below.

 	$ gulp